AdaCore/ada-spark-rfcs/considered/rfc-oop-fields.rst

 Components declarations
 -----------------------

-A record, tagged record and class record type can now have 3 declarative region where fields can be declared:
+A record and tagged record type can now have 3 declarative region where fields can be declared:

 - the package public view